Film grain: Chemical background

+Measures

 RMS granularity

 Granularity, or RMS granularity, is a numerical quantification of density non-uniformity, equal to the root-mean-square (rms) fluctuations in optical density, measured with a microdensitometer with a 0.048 mm (48-micrometre) diameter circular aperture, on a film area that has been exposed and normally developed to a mean density of 1.0 D (that is, it transmits 10% of light incident on it).

 Granularity is sometimes quoted as "diffuse RMS granularity times 1000", so that a film with granularity 10 means an rms density fluctuation of 0.010 in the standard aperture area.

 When the particles of silver are small, the standard aperture area measures an average of many particles, so the granularity is small.
 When the particles are large, fewer are averaged in the standard area, so there is a larger random fluctuation, and a higher granularity number.

-The standard 0.048 mm aperture size derives from a drill bit used by an employee of Kodak.

 Selwyn granularity

 Film grain is also sometimes quantified in a way that is relative independent of size of the aperture through which the microdensitometer measures it, using R. Selwyn's observation (known as Selwyn's law) that, for a not too small aperture, the product of RMS granularity and the square root of aperture area tends to be independent of the aperture size.
 The Selwyn granularity is defined as:

 where σ is the RMS granularity and a is the aperture area.